-11. Safeguarding the Privacy of Complainants and Respondents
+Safeguarding the Privacy of Complainants and Respondents

-As stated above, the College will not restrict the ability of either party to gather and present relevant evidence.
+The College will take reasonable steps to protect the privacy of the parties and witnesses during the course of its grievance procedures.
+These steps will not restrict the ability of the parties to obtain and present evidence, including by speaking to witnesses; to consult with their family members, confidential resources, or advisors; or otherwise to prepare for or participate in the resolution process.
+The parties must not engage in retaliation, including against witnesses.
 Individuals involved in investigations or disciplinary proceedings under this policy are encouraged to exercise discretion in sharing information to safeguard the integrity of the process and to avoid the appearance of retaliation.

-While discretion regarding the process is important, Complainants and Respondents are not restricted from discussing and sharing information with others who may support or assist them during the process.
-All parties, however, are encouraged to maintain the privacy of Family Educational Rights and Privacy Act (FERPA)-protected and/or sensitive information gathered or learned in the process.
+While discretion regarding the process is important, Complainants and Respondents are not restricted from discussing and sharing their experiences with others who may support or assist them during the process.
+Parties, advisors, and support persons, however, are precluded from disclosing information and evidence obtained solely through the investigation process.

-12. Timing of Investigation
+Timing of Investigation